google/WebFundamentals/src/_langs/en/fundamentals/discovery-and-distribution/avoid-mixed-content/index.markdown

 layout: section
 title: "Preventing mixed content"
 description: "Learn about mixed content, and why you should care about HTTP resources served over secure connections."
+introduction: "HTTPS is important to protect both your site and your users from attack.
+Mixed content degrades the security and user experience of your HTTPS site.
+Learn about mixed content, and why you should care about HTTP resources served over secure connections."
 id: mixed-content
 collection: discovery-and-distribution
 authors: